blakesmith/blakesmith.github.com/_posts/2010-01-26-ruby-inject-for-data-filtering.markdown

 => [1, 3, 5, 7, 9]
 {% endhighlight %}

 In our class, @numbers is the array of items we're going to filter down.
 We start with a full array of all possible numbers, then filter them out by passing each number through all the filters.
-Each filter is defined by as a lamda function that is stored in the @filters instance variable.
+Each filter is defined as a lambda function that is referenced in the @filters instance variable.
 The public API goes through the array of @filters and calls each function on the remaining numbers in the set.
 If we wanted to add another filter, it's as simple as adding another lambda function, and adding it to the @filters array:

 {% highlight ruby %}
 class Filter